Buena Vista, Georgia

-Buena Vista (/ˌbjuːnə ˈvɪstə/ BEW-nə-_-VIS-tə) is a city in Marion County, Georgia, United States.
+Buena Vista (/ˌbjuːnə ˈvɪstə/ BEW-nə-_-VIST-ə) is a city in Marion County, Georgia, United States.
 It is part of the Columbus, Georgia metropolitan area.
 The population was 1,585 at the 2020 census, down from 2,173 in 2010.
 Formerly known as "Pea Ridge", the city changed its name to Buena Vista in honor of Zachary Taylor's victory in the Mexican–American War.
 The city is the county seat of Marion County.
 It is the birthplace of baseball legend Josh Gibson and Medal of Honor recipient Luther H. Story.

 History

 Buena Vista was first settled in 1818 by settlers from Georgia.
 A postal office was established in 1837, and it was incorporated as a town.
 In 1850, the seat of Marion County was transferred to Buena Vista from Tazewell.
 Buena Vista was incorporated as a city in 1891, and again in 1920.
 In 1906, a major fire destroyed much of Buena Vista, however it was rebuilt with brick soon after.
 Following the fire, the town received an influx of European immigrants.